Are you an early-bird or a night owl? Your answer could increase (or decrease) your risk of cancer.

 Dr Rebecca Richmond, a research fellow in the Cancer Research UK Integrative Cancer Epidemiology Programme and the MRC Integrative Epidemiology Unit at the University of Bristol, UK, explained: “The findings of a protective effect of morning preference on breast cancer risk in our study are consistent with previous research highlighting a role for night shift work and exposure to ‘light-at-night’ as risk factors for breast cancer.”

 This important finding reinforces the importance of a yogic lifestyle, demonstrating the profound connection between sleep patterns and health.
+As a Yoga Therapist, I often recommend that students integrate simple yoga practices and Ayurvedic lifestyle tips in to their daily routine to help them sleep more easily.

 Your Ayurvedic sleep routine